 Pro: T’Challa and Killmonger (+8 pts)

 T’Challa was cool to see again, as well.
 We saw him briefly in Captain America: Civil War, but now we learned about who he was and where he came from.
 We saw him weighing his options as he decided what kind of king he should be, as he was torn between two very different ideals, regarding what direction to take the country in.
 I thought this was an interesting story for the character, and it was fun to see how Erik Killmonger played into that.

 Con: Predictable (-2 pts)

 Pro: Nakia, Okoye, and Shuri (+6 pts)

 These three characters were just awesome.
 Nakia (Lupita Nyong’o), Okoye (Danai Gurira), and ShurI (Letitia Wright) were three strong and impressive female characters.
 The women in this movie were not the focal point, but they were so much more than just love interests or damsels in distress.
 They were essential to the story, and were any of them not around, T’Challa would not have made it very far.

 Con: Ross & Klaue (-2 pts)

 Grade: A- (92 pts)

 Black Panther was a great movie.
-It had awesome superhero action set in the visually fascinating country of Wakanda and featuring a cast of great, complex characters.
+It had awesome superhero action set in the visually fascinating country of Wakanda and featured a cast of great, complex characters.
 I also loved the culture that was in this movie, but the characters were the best part.
 We had T’Challa, a new king deciding the future of his country and his role as its leader.
 We had Erik Killmonger, a young man with a valid grudge against Wakanda who was on a warpath against those responsible for his misfortune.
 Both of these characters got strong character development both were compelling to watch as a result of that.